AntonioMeireles/homebridge-vieramatic/README.md

   > changes](https://github.com/homebridge/homebridge/blob/master/CHANGELOG.md#breaking-changes)**
   > section in order to see if anything there applies to your particular setup.

+- A actively supported LTS nodejs release.
+Minimum from 4.x onwards is Node 14.

 ## TV setup

 1. On your TV go to `Menu -> Network -> TV Remote App Settings` and make sure that the following settings are **all** turned **ON**: